unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/standard-tiling/readme.md

 - [Value](#value)
 - [Levels](#levels)

-Advanced properties are described in the [Tile Generation](../../reference/generation/) reference topic.
+Additional properties are described in the advanced [Standard Tiling](../../advanced/standard-tiling/) topic.

 ### <a name="projection"></a> Projection ###